mdeniz/marcus_bikes/README.md

 1. *Are parts also products we can sell in isolation in the shop?* They could be, but we may not want to sell certain parts in isolation.
 2. *All the products must be customizable?* No, certain products can be sold as they are provided.
 3. *All the customizable parts are the same for all the products?* No, each product could have different customizable parts.
-Eg: "Customizable Bike" can have: frame type, frame finish, wheels, chain.
-Whereas "Ski set" can have: ski, bindings, poles
+Eg: "Customizable Bike" can have: frame type, frame finish, wheels and chain.
+Whereas "Ski set" can have: ski, bindings and poles.
+4. *All the customizable attributes are the same for all the products?* No, each product could have different customizable attributes.
+Eg: "Bike 1" can have "size" and "color".
+Whereas "Skiset 1" can have just "color".
-4. *Can a part's price depend on more than one part that are selected too?* Yes, it may happen that a price changes for many other parts selected.
+5. *Can a part's price depend on more than one part that are selected too?* Yes, it may happen that a price changes for many other parts selected.
 Eg: frame color depends on frame type and frame finish.

 ### Assumptions